gitKearney/php7-from-scratch/README.md

 be updated.
 Turning off _sendfile_ will cause Nginx to serve the file via a different method and the new file's changes will be displayed immediately.

-## Step 14: Development on remote server

-This step is if you want to develop (write code) on a Windows (or Mac), but run the code on a VM.

-What you need to to do is install Ubuntu Server.
-Ubuntu Server lacks a window manager so, it's very fast and only needs about 256 MB RAM

-Every step in the above instructions has been tailored specifically for Ubuntu Server.

-# VIRTUALBOX
-Install the VirtualBox Guest additions to use shared directories between Mac and Ubuntu.
-At this time I couldn't get `virtualbox-guest-utils-hwe` and `virtualbox-guest-utils` to work with shared directories

-## Step 1: Install Guest Additions From Guest Addititions CD
-Use this way if you want all guest additions from virtualbox installed.

- ### 1) Insert Guest Additions CD from menu
- ### 2) Create the mount point for the Guest Additions CD Image

-    sudo mkdir -p /media/cdrom
-    sudo mount /dev/cdrom /media/cdrom
-    cd /media/cdrom
-    sudo sh VBoxLinuxAdditions.run

-## Step 2: Add your user to the vboxsf

-    sudo adduser PUT_YOUR_USERNAME_HERE vboxsf
-    sudo adduser www-data vboxsf

-### STEP 4: Add Shared Directory
-Be sure to choose the *auto-mount option*.
-Secondly, there's a bug in VM where external hard drives cannot be used to store shared folders

-Power off the virtual machine, add a shared directory, then reboot your VM

-The shared directory will be located at `/media/sf_SHARED_DIRECTORY_NAME`\

-### Step 5: Connect your IDE to the remote server

-Using VSCode, you need to create a new Debug configuration file

-* Install PHP Intellesense and PHP Xdebug extensions
-* Click the bug icon on the left hand side
-* Click the cog and select PHP

-Paste the following snippet into the `launch.json` file
+# Development On Remote Server

+These step are if you want to develop [write code] on Windows or Mac, but run the code on a VM.

+I prefer Ubuntu Server because it lacks a window manager and only needs about 256 MB RAM

+Every step in the below instructions has been tailored specifically for Ubuntu Server on Virtualbox.

+## VIRTUALBOX
+After installing Ubuntu Server (20.04) in a virtual machine, install the following packages

+    nfs-kernel-server

+NFS (Network File System) is targeted at *NIX based systems.
+Originally developed by Sun MicroSystems in the 1980s, NFS allows the file system of one *NIX computer to be accessed by another *NIX system.

+## Create an NFS Mount
+First create a directory to be shared.
+It's best to use a directory with no assigned user by default

+   mkdir -p /mnt/shared_dir

+Each folder to be shared via NFS must have an entry in the file _/etc/exports_

+    # NOTE: NO SPACE AFTER THE IP ADDRESS!
+    /mtn/shared_dir client_ip(permissions)

+ * The first arguement is pretty simple: the directory to share.
+ * The second argument is the client's IP or IP range: e.g. _192.168.1.1/24_.
+   That IP address means anyone from 192.168.1.1 - 192.168.1.255.
+If you want anyone to be able to connect, change the IP Address to *
+ * The third arguement is the permissions

+## NFS Permissions
+Here's the list of permissions that work on Mac/Ubuntu to an Ubuntu server

+ * rw
+ * sync
+ * no_subtree_check
+ * insecure
+ * all_squash - _tells NFS that for any user connecting,ignore their actual
+   user & group ID and treat them as if user ID = anonuid and group ID = anonguid_
+ * anonuid=1000
+ * anonguid=1000

+**IF** _anonuid_ and _anonguid_ are 0,then that user **IS GIVEN ROOT PERMISSION**

+The _anonuid_ and _anonuid_ of 1000 is the user and group of the user on my Ubuntu Server

+## Restart the NFS Deamon
+Now that we have a shared dir, allow others to connect to it

+    sudo exportfs -a
+    sudo systemctl restart nfs-kernel-server

+## Connect to the NFS share
+Using MacOS Catalina (10.15) this is one way to connect

+    cd # change to the home directory mkdir -p nfs_mount # create a new directory called "nfs_mount" sudo mount 192.168.1.184:/mnt/shared_dir /Users/{my mac user}/nfs_mount

+## Connect IDE to Remote Server
+If you are using VSCode this _launch.json_ will allow you to write code locally and debug remotely

     {
       "version": "0.2.0",
       "configurations": [
         {
             "name": "Listen for XDebug",
             "type": "php",
             "request": "launch",
             "port": 9000,
             "pathMappings": {
                 "/home/phpuser/cifs_share": "${workspaceRoot}"
             }
         }
       ]
     }

-The _pathMappings_ object contains a key where the code lives on the remote server, and its value is where the code lives on your local development box

-## Step 15: Using XDebug, Local Development

-The following is how to setup xdebug if you are running your code locally, and developing your code locally.

-This is what your debug JSON file (_lauch.json_) will look like

-    {
-        "version": "0.2.0",
-        "configurations": [
-            {
-                "name": "Listen for XDebug",
-                "type": "php",
-                "request": "launch",
-                "port": 9000
-            }
-        ]
-    }

-To start VSCode's debugger

-* select the bug icon on the left-hand side
-* select _Listen for XDebug_ from the dropdown menu
-* click the green play button to the left of the dropdown menu
-* any breakpoints in the code, the debugger will pause execution allowing you to step through the code